What are examples of research questions? This article lists 8 illustrative examples of research questions.

 The outcome of research questions in this category will be to explain correlations or causality.
 Below are examples of research questions that aim to determine correlations or relationships between variables using a combination of the variables mentioned in research outcome numbers 1 and 2.

-- Is there a significant relationship between teaching style and long quiz score of students?
+- Is there a significant relationship between teaching style and the long quiz score of students?

 - Is there a significant association between the student’s long quiz score and the teacher’s age, gender, and training attended?